Degenerations to secant cubic hypersurfaces and limiting Hodge structure

-The Example \ref{HS-CY-type} shows that the Hodge structure of a smooth cubic sevenfold and the associated Calabi-Yau threefold are closely related.
-Now we can see it is a consequence of Theorem \ref{lim-mix-HS}, which deduces analogous results for the higher dimensional Severi varieties as well.
-To be precise, we have \begin{corollary} Let $\OO(1)$ denote the canonical polarizations of the Severi varieties
+Example \ref{HS-CY-type} shows the numerical analogue of the Hodge structures of a smooth cubic \(7\)-fold and the associated Calabi-Yau threefold.
+Now we can say such an analogue is derived from Theorem \ref{lim-mix-HS}.
+To be precise, we have \begin{corollary} Denote by $\OO(1)$ the hyperplane section line bundle of the Severi varieties

 Let $V\in |\OO(3)|$ be a smooth divisor.
 For $\PP^2\times \PP^2$, the Hodge numbers of $V$ are